Sleeping Beauty (1959 film): Character animation

-Davis was also tasked with supervising Maleficent's animation and design, which was influenced by a painting in a Czechoslovakian art book that he found in his home library.
-Although Davis' original designs had red trim on Maleficent's costume to highlight its flame-like shape, Earle asked to change it to lavender because red would appear too strong.
+Davis was also tasked with supervising Maleficent's animation and design, which was inspired by a painting in a Czechoslovak art book that he found in his home library.
+Davis' original designs had red trim on Maleficent's costume to highlight its flame-like shape, but Earle requested to change it to lavender because red would appear too strong.
 Davis also added horns and a collar resembling bat wings to give the character a more diabolic look, and endowed her costume with a reptilian quality to foreshadow her dragon form.
-Animating Maleficent was challenging for Davis because of the character's tendency to soliloquize and her lack of physical contact with other characters.
-This was resolved with the introduction of Diablo, Maleficent's raven, whom Davis also designed and animated.
+Animating Maleficent was challenging for Davis because of the character's tendency to soliloquize and her lack of physical contact with other characters; this was resolved with the introduction of Diablo, Maleficent's raven, whom Davis also designed and animated.
 Maleficent's dragon form was animated by Eric Cleworth, who based its head movements on those of a rattlesnake.

 Frank Thomas and Ollie Johnston, who struggled the most to adapt to Earle's style, were the supervising animators of Flora, Fauna, and Merryweather.
 Walt Disney initially urged that the characters be homogeneous, but Thomas and Johnston objected, feeling that it would be more interesting for each fairy to have a distinct personality.
-Oreb's early designs portrayed the characters in a stricter geometric style, reflecting the three primary shapes (square, triangle, and circle), but this was too difficult to animate, and was discarded.
-The final design was set after Don DaGradi created sketches for a softer look for the fairies, but they retained angularity in their capes and headdresses to match the background styling.
+Oreb's early designs portrayed the characters in a strictly geometric style, reflecting the three primary shapes (square, triangle, and circle), but this was too difficult to animate, and was discarded.
+The final design was set after Don DaGradi created sketches suggesting making the fairies' faces softer, but keeping their capes and headdresses angular to match the background styling.
 Thomas and Johnston studied the movements of old women they saw at wedding receptions and grocery stores for help in animation, and the fairies' costume design was influenced by wardrobe books for medieval Scandinavian and German-style attire.

 Milt Kahl animated Prince Phillip, but was displeased with the character's limited emotional range.
-He also animated King Stefan, King Hubert, and Phillip's horse, Samson, whose design was influenced by the works of Ronald Searle.
+He also animated King Stefan, King Hubert, and Phillip's horse, Samson, whose design was influenced by the artwork of Ronald Searle.
 Kahl's characters were co-animated by John Lounsbery, who also worked on Aurora's forest-animal friends and the pig-like leader of Maleficent's goons.
 Among other animators working on the film were Wolfgang Reitherman, who directed the climactic dragon battle sequence; Les Clark, who directed the opening scene in which the townspeople march to the castle for Aurora's christening; and John Sibley, who animated the lackey.